ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

 A successful response confirms acceptance for deletion and shows file share information.
 The status of file share is updated to _pending_deletion_.

-Example:
+See the following example:

 ```json
 {